Plugin Reviews

 Bass Dragon Review

 Bass Dragon ended up being one of my favorites.
 It comes with a solid range of subs, Moog-style tones, and acid squelches, but the real power is in its sampler.
-Dragging in any sample instantly turns it into a playable bass patch.
+Much like MIDI Wizard’s sample import, dragging in any sample instantly turns it into a playable bass patch.
 I dropped in a few odd one-shots and got gnarly low-end textures I never would have created otherwise.

 The Group feature also stands out.
 Linking Dragon to a progression from MIDI Wizard makes the generated bassline follow the chords automatically.
 Left unlinked, it still generates in key, though the progressions are random, which can sometimes create happy accidents.